 Oil and gas companies are also getting huge subsidies and tax breaks to continue destroying our climate.
 This is both financially and environmentally unsustainable.

-To tackle high polluting fossil fuel industries, parties looking for your vote should commit to:
+To tackle high polluting fossil fuel industries, parties should commit to:

 - No new oil and gas exploration and development.